clojure-emacs/orchard/README.md

 source" functionality.
 For a more precise "jump to definition" and for Javadoc-based documentation, Orcard will attempt to parse the source file.

-## Configuration options

-So far, Orchard follows these options, which can be specified as Java system properties (which means that end users can choose to set them globally without fiddling with tooling internals):

-* `"-Dorchard.initialize-cache.silent=true"` (default: `true`)
-  * if `false`, the _class info cache_ initialization may print warnings (possibly spurious ones).

 ## Development

 Having JDK sources archive (`$JAVA_HOME/lib/src.zip`) is important for